ccoutant/dwarf-locations/003-cfi-update.md

 >    DWARF exppressions used for variable's location or value do not
 >    have a curret register in their context.

+Change the non-normative text at the end of section 3.1 from:

+>    *A DWARF expression may be able to be evaluated without a thread,
+>    call frame, lane, program counter, or an architecture context
+>    entry.
+For example, the location of a global variable may be able
+>    to be evaluated without such context, while the location of local
+>    variables in a stack frame cannot be evaluated without additional
+>    context.*

+To:

+>    *A DWARF expression may be able to be evaluated without a thread,
+>    call frame, lane, program counter, current object, registeer, or
+>    an architecture context entry.
+For example, the location of a
+>    global variable may be able to be evaluated without such context,
+>    while the location of local variables in a stack frame cannot be
+>    evaluated without additional context.*

 In Section 3.6 Conxtext Query Perations add the following operation after `DW_OP_push_lane`: